 Untrue – only a small proportion of people who use illicit drugs develop addiction – just like alcohol and caffeine.

-All substances (legal and illegal) can damage people, but it’s largely prohibition that makes illicit drugs more dangerous and damaging.
-Indeed acquiring a criminal record for drugs is more harmful than the drug.
+All substances (legal and illegal) can damage people, but it’s largely prohibition that makes illicit drugs dangerous and damaging.
+In addition, acquiring a criminal record for drugs is more harmful than the drug.
 The most damaging drug of all is a legal one – alcohol.

 7. Drug use fuels crime.

-8. Legal drugs are safer and less damaging.
+8. Legal drugs are safer and less harmful.

 Alcohol and tobacco are more damaging than most illegal drugs – but due to prohibition it’s more difficult to obtain any illegal drugs in a clean and unadulterated form.